JoeMGomes/JoeMGomes/README.md

  - [ACG-FILS](https://github.com/JoeMGomes/ACG-FILS) - A 3D Graphics Engine with Bounding Box collisions implemented.

  - [DJCO-Final-Project-FEUP](https://github.com/JoeMGomes/DJCO-Final-Project-FEUP) - A 3D Puzzle-Horror Game where I worked as a Game Developer, Designer and Story Writer in a team of 4 developers and three designers.

+I got my Masters degree in Informatics and Computing Engineering 💾 at the Faculty of Engineering of the University of Porto (FEUP) and am currently working in the gaming industry as a Tools/Engine Programmer!